mcgnly/DeveloperDocumentation/AuthorizationDoc.md

 third-party access to their resources without having to share their credentials.

-Instead of using the explicit credentials of the resource owner, OAuth allows *access tokens* to be issued to third-party clients by an authorization server, upon approval from the resource owner.
+Instead of using the explicit credentials of the resource owner, OAuth allows for *access tokens* to be issued to third-party clients by an authorization server. the latter are issued upon approval from the resource owner.
 The client then uses the access token to access the protected resources hosted by the resource server.